 - Professional Background: Mr. Robison has served as a director of our company since June 2003.
-Mr. Robison has been the executive director and a board member of The Anschutz Foundation, a private foundation, since January 1998.
-Prior to that position, he was a partner for over 25 years with KPMG, having served at one point as that firm's audit partner for our former parent TCI. - Other Public Company Directorships: Mr. Robison has served as a director of Discovery since September 2008 and served as a director of its predecessor, DHC, from May 2005 to September 2008.
-Mr. Robison served as a director of LMI from June 2004 to June 2005. - Age: 74 - Board Membership Qualifications: Mr. Robison brings to our board extensive experience in public accounting and auditing, having spent more than two decades as a partner with KPMG and its predecessor Peat, Marwick, Mitchell & Co., including serving as an SEC reviewing partner.
+Mr. Robison served as the executive director of The Anschutz Foundation, a private foundation, from January 1998 to November 2010, and has served as a board member of this foundation since January 1998.
+Prior to that position, he was a partner for over 25 years with KPMG, having served at one point as that firm's audit partner for our former parent TCI. - Other Public Company Directorships: Mr. Robison has served as a director of Discovery Communications, Inc. ( Discovery ) since September 2008 and served as a director of its predecessor Discovery Holding Company ( DHC ) from May 2005 to September 2008.
+Mr. Robison served as a director of LMI from June 2004 to June 2005. - Age: 75 - Board Membership Qualifications: Mr. Robison brings to our board extensive experience in public accounting and auditing, having spent more than two decades as a partner with KPMG and its predecessor Peat, Marwick, Mitchell & Co., including serving as an SEC reviewing partner.
 He provides our board with an executive and leadership perspective on financial reporting and accounting oversight of large public companies.